olcf/olcf-user-docs/systems/frontier_user_guide.rst

 Data and Storage
 ================

 For more detailed information about center-wide file systems and data archiving available on Frontier, please refer to the pages on :ref:`data-storage-and-transfers`.
-The subsections below give a quick overview of NFS, Lustre, GPFS, and HPSS storage spaces as well as the on node NVMe "Burst Buffers" (SSDs).
+The subsections below give a quick overview of NFS, Lustre,and HPSS storage spaces as well as the on node NVMe "Burst Buffers" (SSDs).

 NFS
 ---